Posted by Richard Hunter · 8 Comments

 What overbends did you use on your two “Being” CDs?
 Which overblows and underdraws did you use?
 The exercises in your Jazz Harp book leads me to believe that your overbending was restricted to holes 4, 5 and 6.
 BTW, your recordings are among my very favorite harmonica recordings of all time.
 Interesting and beautiful.

 I didn’t use a lot of overblowing (overbending?) on the two Being CDs.
 Among other things, I played mostly Lee Oskar harmonicas as the time, and that brand isn’t tops for overblowing.
 Any overblows I used would certainly have been restricted to holes 4/5/6.
+(Update April 2016: I do a lot more overblowing now, mostly because I play Manjis and Seydel 1847s more frequently.
+Either overblows more easily than a Lee Oskar.
+I still don’t overblow in the low octave or overdraw much in the top octave, because those notes aren’t as reliable as I’d like.
+I think Joe Filisko was largely correct when he said, in a piece published on my blog about 10 years or so ago, that better instruments were the key to better overblowing.)

 In general, I still use overblows mostly for passing tones, as opposed to leaning on them for exposed tones where the timbre of the overblown note stands out against other notes in the neighborhood.
 I still don’t overblow in the bottom octave–I’ve practiced it, but it’s not steady enough to count on, so I don’t perform with it–and I don’t use overdraws in the top octave, though I’ve practiced those two.
 My first preference is to re-tune the harmonica when a note appears in an exposed passage and it’s not otherwise available on the instrument.